 From India, Mumbai

 Hello everyone, I have a similar query.
-Actually I accepted one offer from the company.
-I was initially skeptical about joining and I wanted to take the offer letter home but they didn't allow me and also took my phone so that I cannot Google about the company.
-Actually they advertised the job with one Company name and before going in for the interview, I checked the company on glass door and found nice reviews.
-While accepting the offer, there was a different company name, I asked them about the same and they said it's a subsidiary.
-Also, I was made to sign check for about 3 lakhs for recruitment costs reimbursement in case I don't turn up on the agreed date.
+Actually, I accepted an offer from the company.
+Initially, I was skeptical about joining, and I wanted to take the offer letter home, but they didn't allow me and also took my phone so that I couldn't Google about the company.
+They advertised the job with one company name, and before going for the interview, I checked the company on Glassdoor and found nice reviews.
+However, when accepting the offer, there was a different company name.
+I asked them about it, and they said it's a subsidiary.
+Additionally, I was made to sign a check for about 3 lakhs for recruitment cost reimbursement in case I don't turn up on the agreed date.

-I came home and searched the company name with which I executed the offer letter and it was having a separate glass door profile and pathetic reviews.
-So, I didn't join, and I express all my concerns to this company.
-And everytime, I went there, they manipulated me.
-At last, I made up my mind to join the company but just before 3 days of joining, I was chatting with a friend, and I told him the situation without taking the company name and he immediately took the same company name and warned me not to join this company.
+Upon coming home and searching the company name with which I received the offer letter, I found a separate Glassdoor profile with pathetic reviews.
+Due to this, I decided not to join and expressed all my concerns to the company.
+Every time I visited, they manipulated me.
+Eventually, I decided to join, but just three days before starting, while chatting with a friend, I described the situation without mentioning the company name.
+He immediately identified the company and warned me not to join.

-Current situation is they have presented the check for clearing but I had already given stop payment instructions.
-And now they have sent me legal notice and they want to initiate proceedings under section 138.
-Please advise what should I do
+Currently, they have presented the check for clearing, but I had already given stop payment instructions.
+Now, they have sent me a legal notice and want to initiate proceedings under section 138.
+Please advise me on what I should do.

 From India, Delhi